 —Jason Duncan, US Air Force

-The online technical session catalog, including titles, abstracts, and speaker information, will be available in January 2017.
+The online catalog, including titles, abstracts, and speaker information, is now live.
 You can build your custom schedule in March 2017 when the full schedule, including session times and locations, is available.

 Agenda subject to change.